How SAFEs Convert: An Interactive Guide for Founders

-Master SAFE conversion mechanics with step-by-step examples.
-Understand valuation caps, discount rates, and how multiple SAFEs convert simultaneously.
+Free SAFE calculator and conversion guide.
+Master valuation caps, discount rates, and how multiple SAFEs convert simultaneously with step-by-step examples.

 Your Series A is underway.
 The lead investor asks about your SAFEs from the seed round.
 You suddenly realize you don't actually know how many shares they'll convert into or how much dilution you're facing.

 This is the moment most founders discover that SAFE conversion mechanics are more nuanced than they expected.
-The good news?
-The math follows clear rules once you understand the fundamentals.
-The bad news?
-Those rules can produce surprising results if you haven't modeled them ahead of time.
+The good news is that the math follows clear rules once you understand the fundamentals.
+The bad news is that those rules can produce surprising results if you haven't modeled them ahead of time.

 In this guide, you'll learn exactly how SAFEs convert to equity, why valuation caps and discount rates behave differently, and how to calculate your dilution when multiple SAFEs convert simultaneously.
 By the end, you'll be able to model your own scenarios and avoid expensive surprises at your priced round.